Timothy-Lim/optiga-tpm-explorer/Setup Guide.md

 ## <a name="vnc-connection-setup-optional"></a>Set up VNC Connection

 This optional step will guide you on how to set up a VNC connection from your RPI to your computer.
-This step requires a flashed MicroSD with the TPM Explorer image in an RPI3 and VNC Viewer installed on your computer.
+This step requires a flashed MicroSD with the OPTIGA™ TPM Explorer image in an RPI3 and VNC Viewer installed on your computer.

 Start-up the Raspberry Pi with HDMI cable to monitor and start the terminal.